nimakarimipour/WALAWiki/Getting-Started.md

 This provides you with the latest WALA code.
 If you prefer, you can stick to some release by checking out the appropriate tag, e.g. (after cloning):

 `git checkout R_1.3.5`

-See [[Accessing WALA Using Git]] for details on accessing WALA via Git from within Eclipse.

 #### Access via Subversion